-The parties hereby declare that they signed a collective labour agreement on 9 January 2015.
-As such, they have agreed to a collective labour agreement on employment conditions effective from 1 January 2015 up to and including 1 July 2016, the text (including the appendices) of which reads as given below.
-The text of this collective labour agreement has been changed last on 30 June 2015.
+The parties hereby declare that they signed a collective labour agreement on 15 May 2017.
+As such, they have agreed to a collective labour agreement on employment conditions effective from 2 July 2016 up to and including 30 June 2017, the text (including the appendices) of which reads as given below.